runlikeforrestgump/emacs/README.md

 A backup file records the contents that a file had before the current editing session.
 The first time you save a file from a buffer, a backup file will automatically be created for you consisting of the contents of the file before your changes.
 The backup will be overwritten next time you visit the file and then save.
 A backup filename will appear as <code>FILENAME~</code>, <code>%FILENAME%~</code>, or <code>FILENAME.~NUMBER~</code>.
 To prevent excessive consumption of disk space, Emacs will automatically keep the first few backups and the latest few backups, and delete any in between, each time a new backup is made.

 Auto saving is the practice of periodically saving the contents of an Emacs buffer in a separate file, so that the information will be preserved if the buffer is lost due to a system error or user error.
-By default, when visiting a file, Emacs will auto-save the buffer into a separate file after 300 or more characters have been typed in the buffer or after Emacs has been idle for 30 seconds.
+By default, when visiting a file, Emacs will auto-save the buffer into a separate file after 300 or more characters have been typed in the buffer or after Emacs has been idle for 30 seconds and the buffer has been modified.
 Emacs will also automatically auto save whenever it gets a fatal error.
 To explicitly auto save a buffer, type <code>M-x do-auto-save</code>.
 The auto-save file name is of the form <code>#FILENAME#</code> or <code>#FILENAME#UNIQUESTRING</code>.
 When you delete a substantial part of the text in a large buffer, auto save turns off temporarily in that buffer.
 To reenable auto-saving after this happens, save the buffer with <code>C-x C-s</code>, or use <code>C-u 1 M-x auto-save-mode</code>.
 A buffer's auto-save file is deleted when you save the buffer of the visited file.
 Changing the visited file name with <code>C-x C-w</code> or <code>set-visited-file-name</code> renames any auto-save file to go with the new visited name.
 If you want to recover a file from an auto save file, then do <code>M-x recover-file &lt;RET&gt; FILENAME &lt;RET&gt;</code>, where FILENAME is the official file's name, not the auto save file's name; note that this alone doesn't recover the file on disk.
 To recover the file on disk, you should save the buffer (after you invoke <code>M-x recover-file</code>).
 If Emacs or the computer crashes, you can recover all the files you were editing from their auto save files with the command <code>M-x recover-session</code>.

 Shadow files are files that are identical to each other and exist in more than one place and possibly on different machines.
 A shadow file group consists of one or more shadow files.
 The shadow file group persists across Emacs sessions, so you don't need to set it up every time you start Emacs.
 Once the group is set up, every time you exit Emacs or type <code>M-x shadow-copy-files</code>, it will copy the file you edited to the other files in its group.
 Before you start shadowing files, you need to set Emacs up for file shadowing.
 To do that, type <code>M-x shadow-initialize</code>.
 It'll seem like that command didn't do anything; however, you should see "(New file)" in the echo area.
 If you look at the buffer list (<code>C-x C-b</code>), then you should see two new empty files: ~/.shadows and ~/.shadow_todo.
 Visit and save both those buffers.
 To set up a shadow file group, type <code>M-x shadow-define-literal-group</code> or <code>M-x shadow-define-regexp-group</code>.
 I assume that all the files you specify during one shadow-define-literal-group session will be added to the same group and that each separate invocation of shadow-define-literal-group defines a new group.
 A shadow cluster is a group of hosts that share directories, so that copying to or from one of the hosts is sufficient to update the file on all of them.
 To define a shadow cluster, type <code>M-x shadow-define-cluster</code>.
 TODO: how to edit shadow file groups?